- Future Distance Students

 - Power - Topics include application of computer methods to power system analysis and control, power system relaying and protection, power quality load management, finite inertia power systems (such as those on ships, hybrid electric vehicles, and spacecraft), and electromechanical energy conversion devices (such as rotating machinery, power electronic converters, and electric drive systems).

 Thesis and non-thesis options available.
 This program requires 30 credit hours of coursework for both non-thesis and thesis, with 6 hours of research required for the thesis.

 Please check the Schedule of Classes for a current list of available courses for distance students.

 - Bachelor’s degree in related field from ABET accredited university (or equivalent international), with GPA ≥ 3.3/4.0

 - GRE Score prior to November 2011: Q+V=1180, Q≥ 760, V=420

 - GRE Score after November 2011: Q+V = 308, Q ≥ 160, V = 148, A/WR ≥ 4.0

 - International requirement: TOEFL Score ≥ 92(iBT), ≥ 580(PBT), ≥ 237(CBT), or, where TOEFL is not available, IELTS Score of ≥ 6.5 is recommended.

 Click here for more admission information

 Graduate certificate programs are a great way to start earning college credit toward a graduate degree.
 The GRE is not required to enter a certificate program.
-If you complete a certificate program with a grade of B or better in all core courses, you may be accepted into the corresponding master's degree program without taking the GRE*.
+If you complete a certificate program with a grade of B or better in all four courses, you may be accepted into the corresponding master's degree program without taking the GRE*.